"Love of Learning, Love of Life Itself and Love of God"

 It is important for our children to appreciate their role as part of a community; to take responsibility, to be able to look after themselves & to foster an understanding of their importance, impact and influence in the world.

-The charities we have chosen to support as a school are one that are close to our heart.
-The school council work with staff, governors, parents, pupils to identify worthy causes to support.
+The charities we have chosen to support as a school are ones that are close to our heart.
+The School Council work with staff, governors, parents and pupils to identify worthy causes to support.
 Parents are encouraged to let us know if there is a charity they would like to support and their reasons for this.
-Recently, we have chosen to support PADS- “Positive About Downs Syndrome to raise and take part in the ‘Rock your socks and grown a sunflower campaign.’
-This is a charity close to two of our Hormead families and we feel that it is an important time as a school for us to raise awareness of Downs Syndrome.
+Recently, we have chosen to support PADS- 'Positive About Down Syndrome' to raise and take part in their ‘Rock your Socks' and 'Grow a sunflower' campaigns.
+This is a charity close to two of our Hormead families and we feel that it is an important time as a school for us to raise awareness of Down Syndrome.

 Our school leaders stand up for what we believe.
-Our local area is rapidly expanding with new housing development.
+Our local area is rapidly expanding with new housing developments.
 Our leaders have been forward thinking and proactive in meeting the needs of community, including raising our PAN (pupils admitted per year group) to allow for extra children.
-We have recently lowered our admission age to 2 years-olds as the community was lacking places for child care in this age group.
-We are currently in the process of applying for funding to increase the size of our Nursery to meet the needs of the local community.
-Our governors have met with local MP’s and the Local Authority over concerns and issues of significance to the school community, such transport to school for our children.
+We have recently lowered our admission age to 2 years-old as the community was lacking places for child care in this age group.
+We are currently in the process of increasing the size of our Nursery to meet the needs of the local community.
+Our governors have met with local MP’s and the Local Authority over concerns and issues of significance to the school community, such as transport to school for our children.
 We are now working with the Co-op Fund to raise money for a mini-bus to transport children to and from school and help families that are unable to transport children to sporting events.

 Our children have an excellent grasp on the meaning of belonging to a community and the sense of responsibility that comes with belonging.
 Thereby developing their ability to empathise and make a small sacrifice to benefit others.
 Together we consider the beauty and fragility of our environment, the actions we take, and the impact these actions may have on the well-being of everyone.
 Our school community and curriculum actively embrace a responsibility for the world in which we live.
 We are diligent to show our connection with, and care for, the world in which we all live and care for the people who live in it: